 I’ve been working fulltime as an Agile Coach for a Berlin based tech startup for almost two years now.
 I love my job and couldn’t think of doing anything else.
-Instead of me boring you with the details of what I do all day, read more here.
+For the low down on what I do all day, read this.

 How do I get started in Berlin?

 I’ve shared plenty of my personal experiences about my Berlin life over in my Berlin guide.
 Jump over there to get inspiration from local blogs, learn about the best Berlin experiences, pick up tips and tricks for life in Berlin, and get inspiration about things to do in Berlin.

 How do I get started as an expat in Germany?

 Head over to my Expat Living section ato read more about essential tools that a German expat can’t live without and other “fun” topics like German health insurance.

 Where’ve you been on your travels?